openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 (First - breathe, and have patience!
 Remember this is a brand new tool that's in EARLY testing phases.
 Thanks for being an early tester...but don't panic if it doesn't work on your first try.)
 Here are some things to check:

 * Are you using xDrip as a data source or HAPP for treatments?
-If so, you need to run the autotune-mdi branch instead of the dev branch.
-Sub in autotune-mdi instead of dev in step 2-C and 2-D.
+If so, you need to run the autotune-mdi branch of oref0:
+  * Pull/clone the oref0 autotune-mdi branch by running: `mkdir -p ~/src; cd ~/src && git clone -b autotune-mdi git://github.com/openaps/oref0.git || (cd oref0 && git checkout autotune-mdi && git pull); cd`
+  * Install the oref0 autotune-mdi branch: `cd ~/src/oref0 && git checkout autotune-mdi && sudo npm run global-install`
 * Does your Nightscout have data?
 It definitely needs BG data, but you may also get odd results if you do not have treatment (carb, bolus) data logged.
 See [this page](./understanding-autotune.md) with what output you should get and pay attention to depending on data input.
 * Did you pull too much data?
 Start with one day, and make sure it's a day where you had data in Nightscout.
 Work your way up to 1 week or 1 month of data.
 If you run into errors on a longer data pull, there may be something funky in Nightscout that's messing up the data format file and you'll want to exclude that date by picking a batch that does not include that particular date.
 * Make sure when you sub in your Nightscout URL you do not include a "/" at the end of the URL